progamesigner/sleipnir/README.md

 Every service drops to `ubuntu` with `s6-setuidgid`.
 Only the s6 supervision tree runs as root, which is s6-overlay's normal arrangement.

+`permissions-init` runs after `dotfiles-init` and re-tightens `~/.gnupg` and `~/.ssh` to `0700`, plus the files in them to owner-only.
+Both are PVC mounts, so they arrive as `0775` with the fsGroup setgid bit, and the CephFS volumes carry a default ACL that grants the group write access on new files whatever the umask is.
+GnuPG and OpenSSH both refuse a home directory anyone but the owner can reach, so without this step `gpg -k` warns about unsafe permissions and `ssh` rejects `~/.ssh/config`.

 The two `rc-*` services exist so the agent CLIs own mobile apps keep working.
 A session started that way is a **separate process** from the ones herdr spawns into panes: it shares the same `~/.claude` or `~/.codex`, but it is not in a pane, so neither herdr nor Moshi can see it.
 That is expected.

 ## Agent CLIs

 `claude`, `codex`, `agy`, `copilot`, `opencode` — installed at build time from the same [progamesigner/devcontainers](https://github.com/progamesigner/devcontainers) feature installers the devcontainers use, so the versions and install paths stay consistent between the two.
 The image also includes the `devtools` feature (with cosign) and uses zsh as `ubuntu`’s login and interactive shell.

+`gh` comes from the same feature set.
+The agents lean on it for anything involving a pull request, and the pod mounts a PVC at `~/.config/gh` to keep the login, so it belongs in the image rather than in `~/.local/bin`.

+Beyond the language toolchains the image carries the things an agent reaches for when a repository does not build on the first try: `uv`/`uvx`, `build-essential`, `git`, `jq`, `ripgrep`, `vim`, `curl`, `wget`, `zip`/`unzip`, and `sudo`. `ubuntu` has passwordless sudo — s6 already supervises as root and drops each service with `s6-setuidgid`, so this grants a herdr pane nothing the supervision tree did not already have.

 `herdr` and `moshi` come from the same place, built with `BRIDGE=false`: their devcontainer bridge exists to reach a Mac's socket over SSH, and Sleipnir has no Mac to borrow from.
 It runs its own herdr server and its own Moshi daemon.